 Can I Visit Wentworth Woodhouse without booking a tour?

-Yes and no. You can’t visit the house or its interior or the private garden without a tour, but you are welcome to explore sections of the vast Wentworth estate on your own for free.
+Yes and no. You can’t visit the house, its interior, or the private gardens without a tour, so you’ll want to book a guided or self-guided tour if you want to go inside the house.
+But you are welcome to explore sections of the vast Wentworth Estate on your own for free.

-There are a number of trails and paths open to the public that go through the village and deer park.
-The most popular trail is probably the Trans Pennine Trail which passes through the deer park and offers a good view of the Eastern front of Wentworth Woodhouse.
-Dogs are allowed on the estate (but not in the house) as long as they are kept on a lead.
+There are various trails and paths open to the public that go through the village and deer park.
+The most popular trail is probably the long-distance Trans Pennine Trail which passes through the deer park and offers a good view of the eastern front of Wentworth Woodhouse.
+Dogs are allowed on the estate but must be kept on a lead.

-There are also several monuments and follies in the parkland that can be seen and some of the interiors can be visited on certain days.
+There are also several monuments and follies in the parkland that can be seen and some of the interiors (such as those of Rockingham Mausoleum) can sometimes be visited on certain days.
 Seasonal fishing in the ponds and lakes on the property is also possible with a permit.
 Check online for more information about visiting the Wentworth Estate, which is still overseen by Fitzwilliam descendants.

 How to Find out more Information about Wentworth Woodhouse?